eesmer/DebianDC/README.md

 ### Samba Active Directory Graphic Interface Environment<br>
 DebianDC provides a graphical interface environment for Samba Active Directory.<br>
 You can install a new domain environment with DebianDC or manage your existing Samba AD environment.<br>
-- You can centrally manage Windows client and host machines<br>

 ![alt text](screenshots/manager-1.png "DebianDC Main Menu")